codebar/manual/_posts/2015-02-06-bringing-codebar-to-your-area.md

 We can also help with:

-- promoting your chapter through our newslettert with over 12000+ subscribers and growing
+- promoting your chapter through our newsletter with over 12,000+ subscribers and growing

 - reaching out to potential venues, sponsors and coaches in your city